 Religious Liberty Clinic

 The Religious Liberty Clinic is the only clinic of its kind in the country.
-The clinic offers participating students a dynamic, real-world experience representing a diverse group of clients in disputes arising from a wide range of religious beliefs, practices, and customs in a variety of circumstances.
-Students learn in class and apply in practice the laws affecting religious liberty, whether statutory or constitutional, and are expected to counsel individual or institutional clients and litigate on their behalf with technical excellence, professionalism, and maturity.
+The landmark program offers participating students a full-time, first-chair experience representing a diverse group of clients in legal disputes arising from a wide range of beliefs, practices, and circumstances.
+Students learn in class and engage through reflective and supervised practice the laws, norms, and limits affecting the exercise of religious freedom in a pluralistic society.
+Students are expected to counsel individual or institutional clients and litigate on their behalf with excellence, professionalism, and maturity.
+Although religious liberty disputes cut across economic lines, the clinic strives to serve those in need.

-Students handle a discrete accommodation project—e.g., represent a prisoner, student, or employee facing obstacles in the exercise of faith—and participate in a longer-term project involving religion in the public square—e.g., represent a small church, synagogue, or mosque with zoning issues, or a faith-based group seeking access to public facilities.
-Opportunities to draft amicus briefs may also arise.
-The clinic involves administrative, trial, and appellate practice—though time constraints may not permit each student to work in all areas—united under the theme of “religious liberty for all.”
-Because the clinic is a new and unique venture, students can also help in marketing and outreach to the religious and wider communities.
+In clinic, students typically handle an accommodation project—e.g., represent a prisoner, student, or employee facing obstacles in the exercise of faith—as well as a longer-term litigation or development matter—e.g., represent a small church, synagogue, or mosque with zoning issues, or an individual challenging state preferences for particular beliefs.
+Opportunities to draft amicus briefs also arise.
+The clinic involves agency, trial, and appellate practice—though time constraints may not permit each student to work in all areas—under the empowering supervision of faculty and staff.
+Students work in assigned case teams but are also encouraged to help develop new clients and matters.